abdurahmanzerihun/calculator/README.md

 # calculator
-A simple calculator
+A simple calculator :
 - to explore DOM
-- can function using keyboard to.
+- It can function using keyboard to.